How your donation helps

 We are an independent charity that helps people affected by crime.

-Since we were established over 40 years ago, we’ve grown to become the largest charity of our kind in the world, offering free and confidential practical and emotional support to just under one million people last year.
+Since we were established nearly 50 years ago, we’ve grown to become the largest charity of our kind in the world, offering free, confidential, and independent support to anyone who needs it.

 How we work

 While we are a national charity, all of our services are managed and delivered on a community-led basis by local people.

 Most of the face-to-face support we offer is delivered by our professionally-trained volunteers.
 They help victims and witnesses, as well as their families and friends, to move forward from the devastating impact of crime.

 People we’ve helped

 To find out more about how you can help support our work, email the fundraising team.